Knowledge base

 How to start Mail Infomaniak?

-2. If necessary, reattach the email addresses to manage with Mail Infomaniak.
+2. If necessary, attach the email addresses to be managed with Mail Infomaniak.

 What do you want to do next?